 Not only are dogs our loving pets, but they can also be heroes who make a difference in people’s lives every single day.
-In honor of the guide dogs that have changed the lives of those with disabilities, April 29th is International Guide Dog Day.
+In honor of the guide dogs that have changed the lives of those with disabilities, the last Wednesday in April is International Guide Dog Day.

 Guide dogs are dedicated to their work, and without them, many could not do simple daily activities that most people take for granted.
 Their work has saved countless lives, and they serve a huge role in our communities.